mountainowl/autobahn-android/README.md

 * no (really none) network activity on UI thread
 * Open-source (Apache 2 license)

-You can use AutobahnAndroid to create native Android apps talking to WebSocket servers or any WAMP compatible server.
+You can use AutobahnAndroid to create native Android apps talking to WebSocket servers.

 ## More Information